-£2000 Pedelecs: Cube Touring Hybrid Pro 400 EE vs Giant Prime E +3W
+Bike test: Cube Touring Hybrid Pro 400 EE vs Giant Prime E +3W

-Electric-assist bicycles are usually regarded as being aimed at those who feel the demands of unassisted cycling to be too great: distance, head winds and hilly terrain, which would otherwise surely deter many potential cyclists from taking to two wheels, are largely nullified by the addition of a motor.
+Electric-assist bicycles are usually regarded as being aimed at those who feel the demands of unassisted cycling to be too great.
+Distance, head winds and hilly terrain, which might otherwise deter many potential cyclists from taking to two wheels, are largely nullified by the addition of a motor.

 Furthermore, the motor won’t give any assistance when the bike travels at more than 15mph.
 UK regulations don’t necessarily require the link between pedalling and assistance, but it seems to be the current norm for such machines, which are legally classed as pedal cycles and can be ridden without need for registration, insurance or a licence.

 As pedal bikes

 On first appraisal, there’s not much to choose between them in terms of equipment and build.
 Indeed, so close is their specification that one might be inclined to choose between them on the basis of appearance alone.

 Both feature front suspension, a beefy aluminium frame designed to offer a low step-over height, and hydraulic disc brakes.
 Both boast a suspension seatpost, integral kickstand, derailleur gearing, sturdy urban utility tyres, lighting front and rear powered by the battery pack, and full mudguards.

 They even have the battery pack in the same place: inside a cage above a welded aluminium rear rack integral with the frame.
 Compared to the obvious alternative locations on the down and seat tubes, this puts the battery’s weight high and a long way from the steering axis but does keep it out of the rider’s way.